gardener/landscaper-service/docs/architecture/architecture-and-security.md

 ```

 Again the controllers of ls-service-target-shoot-sidecar-server automatically add this group to the right
-predefined role-bindings and cluster-role-bindings, and again the same as for the service accounts above.
+predefined role-bindings and cluster-role-bindings, in the same way as for the service accounts above.

 The following image gives a more detailed descriptions of the involved roles, cluster-roles etc. The namespaces
 *cu-* are so-called customer namespaces on the Resource-Shoot-Cluster and will be described in more detail below: